 - Bonus Round:

-- The Gambit Board, where the winning couple picked numbers for prizes or cash, and was given a card.
-The couple could stop whenever they wished, as going over 21 would forfeit the prizes they had uncovered, but hitting 21 in any way won a growing cash prize and a new car.
+- The Gambit Board, where the winning couple picked numbers for prizes or cash, and was given a card after each pick.
+The couple could stop whenever they wished, as going over 21 would forfeit the prizes they had uncovered, but hitting 21 in any way won a growing cash jackpot plus a new car (original series) or $5,000 cash (Las Vegas Gambit).
 This format was used for the entire CBS run and for the first few months of the Las Vegas Gambit version.

 - Midway through the NBC run, this was changed to the Gambit Galaxy — the former High Rollers bonus round.
 The objective was to, through rolls of two dice, remove the numbers 1-9 from a gameboard; successfully doing so won the Gambit Galaxy (an accruing prize package), while a bad roll — a number that couldn't be removed from the board — ended the game with $100 given for each number that had been eliminated.